kadisoka/kadisoka-framework/iam/README.md

 # Kadisoka Identity Server

-Kadisoka IAM is a service module which provides identity and access management subsystem either as separate service (following microservice paradigm) or as a library for monolithic service applications.
+Kadisoka IAM is a service module that provides identity and access management (IAM) subsystem either as separate service (following microservice paradigm) or as a library in monolithic service applications.

 ## Features

-* Flexible utilizations: as microservice or as a package to be imported into your Go applications.
+* Flexible utilizations: as a microservice or as a package to be imported into your Go applications.
 Transitioning between utilization types is possible.
 * OAuth 2.0 conforming authorization server
 * Web UI which provides good user experience.
 We want that out of the box,